vishnusuresh-dev/AlgoStats-LeetCode-Metrics-Dashboard/README.md

 ### 🧠 How It Works

-1.The user enters a LeetCode username into the search bar.
+- The user enters a LeetCode username into the search bar.
-2.The app sends an asynchronous request to fetch profile data.
+- The app sends an asynchronous request to fetch profile data.
-3.The returned JSON data is dynamically rendered into the DOM.
+- The returned JSON data is dynamically rendered into the DOM.
-4.Error and loading states provide instant feedback and smooth UX.
+- Error and loading states provide instant feedback and smooth UX.

 ### 💡 Future Enhancements